Hundreds of partners mobilize for NAACP's Moral March

 Stay on top of breaking news stories with the ABC11 News App

+Stella Kirkendale of the Raging Grannies laughed when we asked her, and responded: "Why is it not important?
+Everything, our future, depends on it."

+The marchers say they're pushing back against policies and views championed by the conservative Republicans who control Congress as well as the North Carolina General Assembly.

-More than 200 partners are mobilizing and planning to fight back against what they call "extremist legislation from Jones Street."
+More than 200 partners call the march and rally part of their fight against what they call "extremist legislation from Jones Street."

 The event is the first one not led by the Rev. William Barber.

-The North Carolina NAACP's new president, the Rev. T. Anthony Spearman, said his message will not be to members of the General Assembly.
+On Friday the North Carolina NAACP's new president, the Rev. T. Anthony Spearman, said his message will not be to members of the General Assembly.

 "My message is to the people that I am going to be speaking to and that message is, take your resistance to the ballot box and let's vote these individuals into oblivion.
 Let's vote them out of office.
 Let's vote them into retirement," Spearman said.